Big speed

 Should You Hire an Attorney to Help You with Filing Your Claim?

-ou can file your own Workers’ Compensation claim; an attorney is not required.
+You can file your own Workers’ Compensation claim; an attorney is not required.
 But it should be clear by now that not all such claims are equal.
 Serious injuries or claims arising from the actions of third parties, or complex situations involving later-developing injuries or illnesses can all affect which statutes of limitation apply to your case.
 If you miss an applicable legal deadline, you may permanently lose part or all of your potential Workers’ Compensation, civil liability lawsuit, or other disability claims.

-Having a Workers’ Compensation attorney as your advocate during the claim filing process is a good insurance policy against the possibility of you inadvertently missing a statute of the limitation-based cutoff date or failing to recognize other, complementary avenues for compensation.
+Having a workers’ compensation attorney as your advocate during the claim filing process is a good insurance policy against the possibility of you inadvertently missing a statute of the limitation-based cutoff date or failing to recognize other, complementary avenues for compensation.
 In this important sense, any money you spend on professional legal assistance can be more of an investment than a cost to you.

 Larry A. Lehmbecker